superconvert/smart_rtmpd/README.md

 	</vhosts>

-    if you push stream rtmp://www.qiyicc.com/live/stream to server A， the server A will forward this stream to server B, user can pull url rtmp://www.qiyicc.com/live/stream from server B， for many server repeat this proccess.
+    if you push stream rtmp://www.qiyicc.com/live/stream to server A， the server A will forward this stream to server B, if you push stream rtmp://www.qiyicc.com/live/sport to server A, it is also forard this stream to server B. user can pull url rtmp://www.qiyicc.com/live/stream or rtmp://www.qiyicc.com/live/sport from server B， for many server repeat this proccess or each other forward.

   forward thirtparty :